Besan ladoo recipe shared with tips on how to make them, and mistakes to avoid while making besan ke laddus.

 2. Waiting Too Long to Bind the Ladoos

-Once the besan paste is cool to touch, and you have added powdered sugar & flavourings, it’s important to start binding the dough into round ladoos immediately, as the dough is at its most pliable at this time.
+Once the besan paste has cooled down a bit to where it is still warm, but not too hot, and you have mixed in powdered sugar & flavorings, it’s important to start binding the dough into round ladoos immediately, as the dough is at its most pliable at this time.

 That being said, the dough might be too soft to be shaped into perfectly round ladoos.
 In which case you can try re-shaping the dough in 5 ish minutes or so.

 But do not wait too long before you try to shape / re-shape the ladoos, because once the dough starts hardening up, you might see cracks in the ladoos you shape / re-shape.